deekshaarya4/Info_Types_in_OSS_Issue_Discussions/README.md

 3. **_results_**: Is the folder containing the results of the experiments performed.

+Two additional folders exist:

+1. **_docker_**: This folder contains the compressed docker image with the required environment as well as the Dockerfile used to build this image

+2. **_nltk_data_**: This contains the wordnet corpus required by the code to lemmatize words

 ## Instructions for Reproducibility:
 1. Run all cells, in order, in *preprocess_data.ipynb*
 2. Run all cells, in order, in *transform_features.ipynb*